JessH09/Housing-Prices/README.md

 ### Machine Learning Approach

-For the predictive model, we will employ linear regression to understand and model the relationship between the input features (e.g., number of rooms, bathrooms, amenities) and housing prices.
-Linear regression is chosen for its simplicity and effectiveness in handling this type of regression problem.
+For the predictive model, we will employ Random Forest Regressor to understand and model the relationship between the input features (e.g., number of rooms, bathrooms, amenities) and housing prices.
+Random Forest Regressor is chosen for its simplicity and effectiveness in handling this type of regression problem.

 ### Technologies and Tools

 - **Programming Language**: The primary language for data preprocessing, exploratory data analysis (EDA), and model development will be Python.
 TensorFlow for Java will be used for implementing the machine learning model.
 - **Frameworks and Libraries**:
-  - **Data Preprocessing and EDA**: Pandas, NumPy, Matplotlib, Seaborn
+  - **Data Preprocessing and EDA**: Pandas, NumPy, Matplotlib
-  - **Machine Learning**: TensorFlow for Java
+  - **Machine Learning**: Random Forest Regressor
   - **Web Development**: HTML, Flask (integrated with Java)

 ### Dataset